prateekagarwal3/Othello/readme.md

 # Introduction
 This repository contains a C++/OpenGL implementation of Othello(Reversi) game.
 It is platform specific (Linux).
-(Remove nanosleep calls to make it platform independent).
+You can remove nanosleep calls to make it platform independent.
 # Installation
 Make sure OpenGL is installed.
 For Linux: